Waboom AI

 What does Waboom AI cost compared to ReceptionHQ?

 ReceptionHQ MessageExpress charges $1.99 per call PAYG plus a monthly fee.
-Waboom AU PAYG is $0.55 per minute, which works out to about $0.27 per 30-second call.
-Starter monthly subscription is $899 AUD for 1,000 minutes.
-Both products handle inbound calls, but the AI book directly into your calendar, look up your CRM, route across a team of reps, and run 24/7.
+Waboom AU runs at $0.55 AUD per minute on subscription (Starter $910/month for 1,000 minutes).
+PAYG entry pack is $500 AUD for 500 minutes ($1.00/min, no commitment).
+Both products handle inbound calls, but the AI books directly into your calendar, looks up your CRM, routes across a team of reps, and runs 24/7.

 Will the AI sound Australian?